 WebRTC video chat is how video conferencing solutions offer super low delay speeds.
 This technology enables better quality, security, and advanced features.

 How do video conferencing platforms offer low delays to make conversations natural?
 The answer is by building with WebRTC.

 With real-time communication (as opposed to bulk-data transfer), we don’t have the luxury of requesting lost data, such as a video frame or a second of audio.
 When something is gone, it’s gone.
-That’s why protecting streaming quality is so important.
+That’s why protecting streaming and video quality is so important.

 There are a lot of factors that affect WebRTC’s ability to provide real time streaming.
 And, there are so many amazing features that WebRTC enables, making it pretty much critical here at Whereby.

 RTC stands for “real time communication,” and WebRTC literally means real time communication for the internet.
 This technology allows developers to add real-time communication to their applications, such as real-time video and/or audio conversations.